 But one of the most difficult things about being a bisexual is that often these comments come from people within our own community.
-Despite the fact that bisexuals make up more than 50% of the LGBTQ+ community, we are often ostracized and erased by the LG community that we should feel safe and at home within.
+Despite the fact that bisexuals make up more than 50% of the LGBTQ community, we are often ostracised and erased by the LG community that we should feel safe and at home within.

 In our own research on LBQ women’s health for the Health and Inclusion Project, we found that bisexuals were more likely to experience a lower standard of general health than lesbians, and more likely to have a chronic health condition.
 However, bisexual respondents were more than twice as likely to not be out about their sexual orientation to their GP (32%), and as a result, those who are not out were more likely to suffer from poor health.
 Similarly to national research, we found bisexual and queer respondents reported much higher levels of poor mental health, and suicide rates were more than three times higher for bisexual respondents (14%) when compared to lesbian respondents (4%).

 There’s another frustrating misconception people have around bisexuality, which is that it means you are equally attracted to men and women, and that bisexuality is inherently binary.
-This quote by bisexual writer and activist Robyn Ochs helped me come to terms with my bisexuality as it takes into account that you can be attracted to all genders, not equally, not to the same degree and not all the time, and that still makes you bi.
+This quote by bisexual writer and activist Robyn Ochs helped me come to terms with my bisexuality as it takes into account that bisexuality can mean attraction to all genders, not equally, not to the same degree, and not all the time, and that still makes you bi.

 “I call myself bisexual because I acknowledge that I have in myself the potential to be attracted- romantically and/or sexually- to people of more than one sex, and/or gender, not necessarily at the same time, not necessarily in the same way, and not necessarily to the same degree” – Robyn Ochs

-Not only does this quote challenge the belief that bisexuality is a 50/50 deal, it also challenges the assumption that bisexuality is gender binary, highlighting that bisexual desire can work towards any number of genders beyond male and female.
+Not only does this definition challenge the belief that bisexuality is ‘50/50’, as is a common misconception, it also challenges the assumption that bisexuality is binary, highlighting that bisexual desire can include any number of genders beyond male and female.